Caruaru Pernambuco, Brazil Travel Guide

 Uber and 99 apps are widely available.
 XE Currency for quick conversions.

-A well-stocked personal First aid kit provides peace of mind.
+A well-stocked personal First aid kit offers tranquility.
 Bring enough of all your prescription medications for the complete trip, plus a few extra days' supply, in original, labeled containers.
-A doctor's note is important for controlled substances.
+A doctor's note is essential for controlled substances.

 High-strength insect repellent containing DEET, picaridin, or oil of lemon eucalyptus is strongly recommended.
 Broad-spectrum Sunscreen with a high SPF (30+) is also necessary due to the strong equatorial sun.